Chyron Corporation: Product development and history

 Systems Resources Corporation (SRC) began manufacturing dot-matrix (5×7) character generators (CG) for airport arrival and departure time displays.
 It also began to release as a product a ROM-based fixed-font CG sold as the Chiron I.

 The Chiron I was an AB Dick Videograph 990 (one of the first commercially available video CGs, introduced in 1967) that was licensed from AB Dick and re-branded by SRC as the Chiron I, who improved upon it by updating its display font (using smoother, more rounded characters) loaded in its ROM storage in place of the stock 9x11 matrix font that the Videograph originally used.
 In addition to its improved display font, the Chiron I also used a second rack of colorization electronics to interface to the main Videograph system to display color text.
 The Chiron I featured the ability to record and retrieve lower thirds and full page text displays for news departments of TV stations as an alternative to art cards, slides or scrolling black felt.

 The company built its own multi-track magnetic storage device, the VidiLoop, based on a two-foot loop of computer tape in a thick clear plastic housing.
 On the Chiron I, it was used solely for title storage.
 It was also used on a few early Chiron IIs, but due to increased storage requirements it was replaced by Shugart SA901 8-inch floppy drives as soon as they were available.

-The name Chiron was already registered in California, so by changing them to a Y in the 1970s they were able to keep the familiar-sounding name and became initially Chyron Telesystems and, later still, Chyron Corporation, capitalizing on the product's name recognition.
+The name Chiron was already registered in California, so by replacing the letter I with a Y in the 1970s, they were able to keep the familiar-sounding name and became initially Chyron Telesystems and, later still, Chyron Corporation, capitalizing on the product's name recognition.